hpc/pavilion2/docs/plugins/schedulers.rst

 Scheduler Variables
     This inherits from pavilion.schedulers.SchedulerVariables.
 It is meant to provide variables that tests can use in their configurations.

-    They should provide:

-    1. A 'run_cmd' variable that resolves to a command to run a script under the current allocation with parameters specified in the scheduler specific section of the test config.
-For 'slurm', this means an 'srun' command.
-For 'raw', it's an empty string.
-    2. Lists of nodes (where applicable) for the machine as a whole and for the actual allocation.
+Most of the work is done by the base class.
+The big exception, which is (mostly) required, is to override the `run_cmd` variable.

 In general, scheduler plugins: